 Date of completion: 2015

-The shared spaces, such as the kitchen and lounge area, are designed to encourage interaction and collaboration.
-The office also features a number of private spaces, such as phone booths and meeting rooms, that can be used for focused work or privacy.
-Ultimately, the airbnb office design is a reflection of the company's values and philosophy, and it provides employees with a unique and inspiring work environment.
+Shared spaces such as the kitchen and lounge area are designed to encourage interaction and collaboration.
+The design of the office also features fun features such as phone booths and quirky meeting rooms that can be used in a versatile way.
+Ultimately Airbnb’s office is a reflection of what the company does, an eclectic and unique experience for each individual adapted to their own personal preferences.

 Image Credit: Airbnb